3dcitydb/3dcitydb-docs/source/impexp/export-preferences/general.rst

 As described in :numref:`impexp_citygml_export_chapter`, the export operation supports using compressed output formats like GZIP and ZIP, which helps to keep file sizes small.
-You can choose whether *CityGML* (default) or *CityJSON* shall be used for data encoding [1] in this dialog.
+You can choose whether *CityGML* (default) or *CityJSON* shall be used for the data encoding [1] in this case.

 **Bounding box options**